ssardina-agts/agtcity-sarl-mw/README.md

 ----------------------------
 ## RUN DEMO

-The MW comes with two simple agent controllers that can be used to test it when developing it further.
+The MW comes with two simple agent controllers that can be used to test it when developing it further (see below for detailed explanations).

 1. Start Game Server.
 For example, from `server/` subdir: